 Do I have to pay tuition for my summer internship?

 Yes, just as you would for any credits that appear on your transcript.
 Students often think they don’t have to pay for internships during the fall and spring semesters, but that is usually because they are already paying tuition for a full-time schedule and the internship is included in that fulltime tuition.

 Is it a good idea to stay more than one semester at my internship so I can get more experience?

-What or who is a trained media professional”, as required by the School’s documents?
+What or who is a “trained media professional”, as required by the School’s documents?

-Someone who has education and/or many years’ experience in journalism or communication and who will give you guidance on the job.
+Someone who has education and/or many years’ experience in journalism who will be able to give you editorial guidance and training at the internship.

 Why can’t I get credit for some internships at online publications?